Processor register: Types

 Hardware registers are similar, but occur outside CPUs.

 In some architectures (such as SPARC and MIPS), the first or last register in the integer register file is a pseudo-register in that it is hardwired to always return zero when read (mostly to simplify indexing modes), and it cannot be overwritten.
 In Alpha, this is also done for the floating-point register file.
 As a result of this, register files are commonly quoted as having one register more than how many of them are actually usable; for example, 32 registers are quoted when only 31 of them fit within the above definition of a register.

 Examples

 The following table shows the number of registers in several mainstream CPU architectures.
-Note that in x86-compatible processors, the stack pointer (ESP) is counted as an integer register, even though there are a limited number of instructions that may be used to operate on its contents.
-Similar caveats apply to most architectures.

-Although all of the above-listed architectures are different, almost all are in a basic arrangement known as the von Neumann architecture, first proposed by the Hungarian-American mathematician John von Neumann.
+Although all of the below-listed architectures are different, almost all are in a basic arrangement known as the von Neumann architecture, first proposed by the Hungarian-American mathematician John von Neumann.
 It is also noteworthy that the number of registers on GPUs is much higher than that on CPUs.